fsufitch/my-minecraft/README.md

 Some command examples:

-* Copy a file/dir into the container: `docker cp /path/to/local/source my-minecraft:/path/to/container/destination`
+* Copy a file/dir into the container: `podman cp /path/to/local/source my-minecraft:/path/to/container/destination`
-* Copy a file/dir out of the container: `docker cp my-minecraft:/path/to/container/source /path/to/local/destination`
+* Copy a file/dir out of the container: `podman cp my-minecraft:/path/to/container/source /path/to/local/destination`
 * Back up the Minecraft server working directory, as a TGZ archive: `docker cp my-minecraft:/opt/minecraft-runtime - | gzip > backup.tar.gz`

 If you are mounting a local directory into the container you can also manage the server files directly.
 For example, you could add a plugin such as _Dynmap_ directly to `runtime/plugins/` using your local file manager.

-# Usage with Linux `systemd`

-> TODO